tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（Web & 小程序）_intl_en.md

 **Fixed**
 - [getMessageList](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#getMessageList) could not pull messages in deleted group chats.
 - Group system notifications did not contain group names.
-- When a conversation was created after receiving a new message, the conversation did not have the profile of the message sender.
+- When a conversation is created after receiving a new message, the conversion did not have profile of the message sender.

 ### 2.0.11 @2019.10.12